 Pepsi said its caramel coloring suppliers are changing their manufacturing process to cut the amount of 4-Mel in its caramel.
 That process is complete in California and will be finished in February 2014 in the rest of the country.
 Pepsi said it will also be taken out globally, but did not indicate a timeline.

 Trace amounts of 4-Mel have not been linked to cancer in humans.
 The American Beverage Association said that California added the coloring to its list of carcinogens with no studies showing that it causes cancer in humans.
-It noted that the listing was based on a single study in lab mice and rats.

 The Food and Drug Administration has also said that a consumer would have to drink more than 1,000 cans of soda a day to reach the doses administered that have shown links to cancer in rodents.